 • Northern Europe, 15th–16th centuries: Angèle Dequier email@example.com

 • Europe, 19th century: Béatrice Tupinier-Barrillon firstname.lastname@example.org

-The collection management unit handles the logistical, material, administrative, and legal aspects of moving works from the collections, for example when they are loaned for exhibitions, moved to new sites, restored, or used to replace other works loaned for exhibitions.
-This unit also oversees works on long-term loan to museums and government departments.
+The Registrar's Office handles the logistical, material, administrative, and legal aspects of moving works from the collections, for example when they are loaned for exhibitions, moved to new sites, restored, or used to replace other works loaned for exhibitions.
+This office also oversees works on long-term loan to museums and government departments.

 • Djamella Berri

 The administrative team ensures the department runs smoothly by dealing with all legal, financial, and HR issues and any other administrative matters.

 Tel: +33 (0)1 40 20 50 59

 Free access by appointment only (valid ID required)

 Open to the public from Monday to Friday,